ZhangXJ199/TinyLLaVA-Video-R1/README.md

 <img src="images/result.jpg" alt="framework" width="90%" height="auto">
 </div>

-The performance of TinyLLaVA-Video-R1 is significantly higher than TinyLLaVA-Video-ColdStart, especially in benchmarks that test reasoning abilities such as MVBench and MMVU.
+The performance of TinyLLaVA-Video-R1 is significantly higher than TinyLLaVA-Video-ColdStart, especially in benchmarks that test reasoning abilities such as MMVU.
 Moreover, it outperforms TinyLLaVA-Video-SFT across all benchmarks, highlighting the effectiveness of the reinforcement learning approach employed.

 ## 😄 Acknowledgement